-Statistics show 400 fewer births in South Dakota so far this year compared to the five year average.
+Statistics show 400 fewer births in

 The Struckmans are getting everything ready for their baby boy, who's due January 25th.

 "Now it's starting to hit me, like I have a month left," Lisa Struckman said.